Rapport: what it is and how to use it in everyday life

 The word “rapport” has its origins in the French language and means “relationship” or “connection”.
 The origin of the term dates back to France, where “rapport” is used to describe the bond or connection established between people.

-The concept of “rapport” has become widely recognized and used in psychology, therapy, negotiation, sales, and many other fields because of its importance in creating effective interpersonal relationships.
+Above all, the concept of “rapport” has become widely recognized and used in psychology, therapy, negotiation, sales, and many other fields because of its importance in creating effective interpersonal relationships.

 Introduced by Richard Bandler and John Grinder, founders of Neurolinguistic Programming (NLP), the ability to establish a rapport solid is essential for effective communication and developing positive relationships, both on a personal and professional level.
 This is why the term rapport It is widely used and valued in many areas of life.